inab/oeb_general_docs/how_to/2_participe_events.md

 ### Who is allowed to do?
 Any user with a minimum role contributor can request to publish their files in OpenEBench.

+To request an upgrade role, please see the section: :ref:`request to upgrade your role`

 ### How do I publish data to OpenEBench?
 Log into the [Virtual Research Environment (VRE)](https://openebench.bsc.es/vre) and go to **Publish/OEB/New Request** tab: